 Current monitoring data show that criteria pollutant concentrations are below applicable air quality standards, indicating good air quality.
-The potential level of development and mitigation described below is expected to maintain this level of air quality by limiting emissions.
-In addition, pollutants would be regulated through the use of state-issued air quality permits or air quality registration processes developed to maintain air quality.
+The level of potential development on 461 acres would generate too few criteria pollutants emissions to adversely affect air quality in the study area.
+Emissions from any future sources would be regulated through the use of state-issued air quality permits, air quality registrations, and well permit applications developed by the state of North Dakota.